Mid-year HSA Changes: How Status Affects Annual Contribution Limits

 Let’s say you start the year with individual coverage, then you get married.
 You switch to family HDHP coverage on May 15.
 This means you spent the first five months of the year eligible for individual contribution limits and the rest of the year eligible for family contribution limits.

 The last month rule does apply to this situation.
-So if you feel confident you will remain HSA-eligible with a family plan through the last day of the next year, then you may want to contribute the full $7,200 for the year.
+So if you feel confident you will remain HSA-eligible with a family plan through the last day of the next year, then you may want to contribute the full amount for a family plan for the year.

 Staying on Top of Contributions Now Can Prevent Headaches Later